 The revenues generated from any carbon pricing applied will ideally be invested in sustainable transition efforts, the green economy, green technology development and natural capital, as well as support a just transition for affected workers and farmers, families and communities.

 We are only one investment cycle away from 2050, and this is likely to be the last chance to get policies right.
-We urge governments to act on this during 2021, and in doing so support COP26 in Glasgow and make it a true game changer.
+We urge governments to act on this.